EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/15_i18n/README.md

 - [ ] Why a lookup table is not enough, in three sentences
 - [ ] What `choicesLength === 2` does to French, and to Russian
 - [ ] Why the variable in a dynamic `import()` must sit in the last path segment
-- [ ] Why the build warns about `fr.json`, and why that warning is fine here

 ## Going further